nasearle/publishing-build-tools/en/codelabs/lab-scripting-the-service-worker/index.md

 The service worker emits an <code>activate</code> event when it takes control of the page.
 We log a message here, but this event is often used to update caches.

-Only one service worker can be active at a time for a given scope (see <a href="#explore-scope">Exploring service worker scope</a>), so a newly installed service worker isn't activated until the existing service worker is no longer in use.
+Only one service worker can be active at a time for a given scope (see Exploring service worker scope), so a newly installed service worker isn't activated until the existing service worker is no longer in use.
 This is why all pages controlled by a service worker must be closed before a new service worker can take over.
 Since we unregistered the existing service worker, the new service worker was activated immediately.

 <div class="note">
 <strong>Note: </strong>Simply refreshing the page is not sufficient to transfer control to a new service worker, because the new page will be requested before the the current page is unloaded, and there won't be a time when the old service worker is not in use.